'Posh have won just four of 19 Under 21 league games so far this season.'

 Posh competed well early on, but created very little.
 Joe Ashton came close to opening the scoring for Burnley, but headed a 10th minute corner before Talley did well to deny Joe Bevan and Tommy McDermott.

-Mikey O’Neill opened the scoring from close range in the 26th minute before Will Hugill doubled Burnley’s lead on the stoke of half-time.
+Mikey O’Neill opened the scoring from close range in the 26th minute before Will Hugill doubled Burnley’s lead in the seventh minute of injury time – time added on after Posh forward Kai Corbett was stretchered off.

 Bevan scored on 50 and 58 minutes to complete the scoring with Posh rarely threatening to claim even a consolation goal.